 I’ve had people tell me that I wouldn’t make it, that things wouldn’t go according to plan, that my dream would not be accomplished, that my goals couldn’t be met.
 I thank God that I cut these voices out of my life and focused on my work and my effort, and used the doubts and pushback from others as fuel to prove them wrong—through results.
 It takes practice to discern which of the naysayers are truly supportive, believing they’re just giving a course correction as I mentioned earlier in this section, versus those whose criticisms will drag you away from discovering and using your unique gifts—but you need to carefully determine into which category each person falls.

 I encourage you to adopt the same mentality of “staying the course” regardless of what you’re faced with, or you will always be living your life for other people and fighting a voice in your head that says you can’t do it.

 Ultimately, your focus in each area will rise and fall for you throughout the week and depending on what season you’re walking through in life.

-But regardless of your current situation, you need to structure every day, and every week, to nurture each of these 5 areas.
+But, regardless of your current situation, you need to structure every day and week in a way that nurtures each of these 5 areas.
 Once you do so, you’ll discover more time and momentum than you initially thought possible.
 As you move with clarity, confidence, and conviction according to these 5 principles, you’ll deepen your relationships, strengthen your finances, and reach higher professional goals.